Growth mindset is dominating leadership discussions around the world, and now it’s taking over the NeuroLeadership Institute blog.

 We’re calling the resulting series Growth Mindset: The Master Class, because we want to make the case that growth mindset is more than a personal shift.
 It’s a high-level organizational change, and for the sake of sustained progress, leaders should be focused on creating what we call a Growth Mindset Culture (GMC).

-Growth Mindset: The Master Class will offer a range of related ideas to help build such a culture.
+Growth Mindset: The Master Class offers a range of related ideas to help build such a culture.

 - Showcase the science behind GMC